 Use an active voice.

-Passive writing is boring, it’s lazy and it often leaves out information, making it difficult to edit back to active voice.
+Passive writing is dull, it’s lazy and it often leaves out information; it makes it difficult to edit back to active voice.
 Section editors should ask writers for any missing facts.

 Incorrect: The report was written by officials in the biology department.